bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 however at a certain point increasing the cutoff would no longer make any difference to the energy, but would increase the computational cost.

-Before doing a production run it is important to converge the cutoff.
-This process is described in detail here: https://www.cp2k.org/howto:converging_cutoff .
+Before doing a production run it is important to `converge the cutoff <https://www.cp2k.org/howto:converging_cutoff>`_.
 It essentially involves tracking the energy as the cutoff is varied and then selecting a cutoff large enough such that the energy reaches convergence.
 The correct value of the cutoff depends on the basis set, the pseudopotentals, the XC functional and the system itself.